 Cindy and Clark later changed their minds and asked for their baby back.
 But by then the adoptive parents had moved to another state.
-When Paul refused to disclose their location, Cindy and Clark appealed their case through three levels of church and denominational leadership with no success.
+When pastor Paul refused to disclose their location, Cindy and Clark appealed their case through three levels of church and denominational leadership with no success.

-By the time they filed a legal motion to reverse the adoption, the statutory period had expired, closing the door on any hope of legally recovering their baby.
+By the time they filed a legal motion to reverse the adoption, the statutory period had expired, closing the door to any hope of legally recovering their baby.
 Grieving the loss of their daughter, they filed a $200,000,000 lawsuit against their pastor, church and denomination, alleging fraud, breach of fiduciary responsibility and negligence.

 Litigation dragged on for three years, requiring Clark and Cindy to drop out of school, exhaust their savings and sell precious personal property to continue the legal process.
-Their frustration overflowed in an attempted kidnapping of the child by a private detective and a high speed chase across gravel roads in North Dakota.
+Their frustration overflowed in an attempted kidnapping of the child by a private detective and a high-speed chase across gravel roads in North Dakota.

 Two other conciliators and I met with the nine parties and four attorneys for four long days, three of which were agonizing while the fourth one was astonishing.

 There was a great deal of contradictory testimony, especially as to who suggested adoption in the first place and whether church and denominational leaders had obstructed a reversal of the adoption.
-The longer we talked, the more self-righteous all of the parties became.
+The longer we talked, the more self-righteous all the parties became.
 No one would accept any responsibility or confess any wrong.
 The more each of them blamed others for the situation, the further we were from a solution.

 Throughout the third day, we (the conciliators) spent time talking privately with each of the parties, empathizing with their pain and gently challenging their self-righteous attitudes and assertions.
 We also talked and prayed with them about ways they could live out their faith in this situation.
 As we read and discussed Bible passages like 1 John 1:8-9; Romans 5:8; Colossians 3:12-15; and Micah 6:8, their hearts began to soften.
-We then encouraged each of them to think about how they could live out Matthew 7:3-5, which reads:
+We then encouraged each of them to think about how they could live out the wisdom principle taught in Matthew 7:3-5, which reads:

 “Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”

-That night, as the parties reflected on these key elements of their faith, their hearts softened further and their self-righteousness dissipated.
+That night, as the parties reflected on these key elements of their faith, their hearts softened further, and their self-righteousness dissipated.
 When they walked into the room the next morning, I could tell from their demeanor that something had changed.

 But it was Clark’s next words that blew everyone away …

 Turning to the adoptive parents, he said that he and Cindy were sorry for terrifying them with the attempted kidnapping the previous year.
-After pausing for a moment, he want on to say that he and Cindy realized that the adoptive parents truly loved their daughter and that she would be traumatized if she was taken from their home after knowing them as her parents for four years.
+After pausing for a moment, he went on to say that he and Cindy realized that the adoptive parents truly loved their daughter and that she would be traumatized if she was taken from their home after knowing them as her parents for four years.
 Therefore, Clark and Cindy had decided to drop all efforts to regain custody and instead wanted to bless them as their daughter’s family.

 There was a gasp of surprise and relief and then a wave of tears from the adoptive parents when they realized they no longer needed to fear losing their daughter.

 Paul poured out his heart in one of the most earnest confessions I’ve ever heard.
 Although he still recalled that Clark and Cindy had initiated the discussion of adoption and had suggested his daughter as a potential parent, Paul confessed that he had utterly failed them as their pastor by not guiding them onto a different course or refusing to be part of such a process.
 With tears in his eyes, he admitted that he compounded his wrongs by not responding immediately to their request to reverse the adoption.
-In an amazing display of grace, Clark and Cindy embraced him and promised their forgiveness.
-When Paul wondered how they could forgive such a terrible wrong, they said, “God has forgiven all of our sins against him.
-How could we not forgive your sins against us?”

 Then the president of the denomination got up from his chair and walked across the room.
 Dropping to his knees beside Paul, he confessed that the denomination had failed the young couple by not intervening in the situation as soon as it came to their attention.
 He admitted that his fear of involvement in a legal conflict and failure to live out the peacemaking principles set forth in Scripture had contributed directly to their loss.